gasparovicm/KeyboardName/README.md

 # KeyboardName

 This repository contains implementations of a keyboard layout detector in both C# (.NET) and C++.
-I had some problems QWERTY an QWERTZ keyboards.
+- I had some problems with detection of Slovak QWERTY an QWERTZ keyboards.

 ## Projects